We are a global higher education association dedicated to advancing faith and intellect for the common good.

-Faculty are appointed by the Provost in consultation with the University President, the Dean of the School of Professional Studies and the Executive Director of the Townsend Institute
+The Core Faculty for the M.A.
+Counseling Program is appointed by the Provost in consultation with the University President, the Dean and Associate Dean of the School of Professional Studies, and the Director of the Counseling Program.

-Dean of the School of Professional Studies (DSPP)
+Dean and Associate Dean of the School of Professional Studies

 Responsibilities involve but are not limited to:

-With the ED, DCP and DCA assist and ensure all program components are aligned to the Townsend Institute and University's mission, as well as appropriate WUSCUS (accrediting body for Western states) standards.
+With the Director and Core Faculty and ensure all program components are aligned to the Institute and University's mission, as well as appropriate WUSCUS and CACREP standards.